-"Net Debt" means the sum of the total carrying amount of long-term debt, as presented on the consolidated statement of financial position in the 2021 Audited Financial Statements, less cash.
+"Net Debt" means the sum of the total carrying amount of long-term debt including current portions, as presented on the consolidated statement of financial position, less cash (or plus bank indebtedness) and excluding any lease liabilities.

 "Order Bookings" means the dollar sum of contract values of firm customer contracts.